AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Price_Channels.md

 There are five parameters a Price Channel indicator has, one of them is necessary - the mapping.

-The second parameter sets the period, and the next three parameters allow you to set the series type of the upper, middle, and lower series.
+The second parameter sets the period, and the next three parameters allow you to set the series type of the middle and range series.

 The following code sample demonstrates a Price Channels indicator with parameters set as default:

 ```
-var priceChannels = plot.priceChannels(mapping, 20, "line", "line", "line");
+var priceChannels = plot.priceChannels(mapping, 20, "range-area", "line");
 ```

 ## Visualization